sindridan/virknidotcom/README.md

 - [ ] Break the repos into seperate containers by their programming language
 - [ ] Add input box for other users' username of github to display their repositories in same style
 - [ ] Tracker on navbar for current release of GitCrawler
+- [ ] Incorporate TypeScript for consistency of fonts, colors, data types etc.

 ### Tasks before "retail" release: 1.0
 - [ ] Mobile friendly: @media on more containers and single column for entire front page